 You have to be everywhere and on everything.
 You make the products.
 Hell, you are the product.
-As we move forward in this brave you world are we forgetting to ask some vital questions along the way?
+As we move forward in this digital world are we forgetting to ask some vital questions along the way?

-Let’s take a look at some of the ways we may be doing ourselves more harm than good when crafting out our online life.
-And why stepping back from the internet ambition plate is equally as important as being brave enough to step up to it.
+Let’s take a look at some of the ways we may be doing ourselves more harm than good when crafting out our online life through unhealthy internet usage.

 Workaholism as a national pastime

 Workaholism is a significant issue in Australia.
 In a joint study by Ipso and Reuters of 13,000 workers worldwide, Australia ranked 2nd in the world for workaholism.
 47% of us don’t take our annual leave.
 1 in 6 Aussies are working 49 hours a week or more on a regular basis.
 We favour over-achievement.

 Culturally, we accept long hours and working weekends, regardless if we’re working for someone or on our own business.
 We ignore the fact working too hard impairs our thinking and we motor on.